 Publisher: Ocean (1994)

-of life left!
-That's frustrating - especially when you subsequently keel over after being touched by a moving bush (that's right - a freakin' bush
+of life!
+That's frustrating - especially when you subsequently keel over after being touched by a moving bush (yes - a freakin' bush

 Save mechanism: Password

 This SNES edition of Addams Family feels like a second-rate Super Mario knockoff with Gomez substituted for Mario.
 You'll hop on moving platforms, pounce on enemies, hit switches, and avoid constant hazards.
 The cartoonish graphics are clean but minimal, and if not for the huge character portraits lining the walls you might forget you were even playing

 an Addams Family game!
 The selectable stages are a series of rooms including a conservatory, kitchen, and trap-laden "game room."
 Would you believe they even managed to incorporate an obligatory ice stage?

 Your adversaries are a weird hodgepodge of random creatures.
 The ghosts, bats, spiders, mummies, and skulls makes sense, but why are there jack-rabbits

 hopping all over the place?
 Are those Jawas